 The linden does everything the hawthorn does and is also a relaxant, and an antispasmodic.
 The linden tree is a large, leafy tree native to North America.
 It is also called basswood or lime tree.
 The small leafed linden’s (Tilia cordata) heart shaped leaves are suggestive of its use as a heart tonic.
 It’s the leaves and flowers that are used in herbal medicine.
 You may find it growing in your neighborhood if you live in hardiness zones 3 to 7.

 The yarrow flowers and leaves reduce blood pressure, act as a diuretic and vascular tonic, strengthen the lungs, support the liver, reduce spasms, and increase blood flow.
 Yarrow grows wild all around me.
 It is a hardy perennial well worth growing for its multitudinous medicinal uses.
 According to Rosemary Gladstar, the wild plants are stronger medicinally than their tamer, more flamboyant sisters, however, if you don’t have wild yarrow growing around you but do have colorful yarrow in your garden, use what you have.

 Cramp bark – High bush Cranberry

 Related to the showy snowball bush and black hawthorn, cramp bark reduces spasms and relaxes the nerves, while lowering blood pressure.
-If you don’t have access to cramp bark, the inner bark of the black hawthorn (Viburnum prunifolium also called Cratageus Douglasii, in older field guides) can be used in its place.
+If you don’t have access to cramp bark, the inner bark of black haw (Viburnum prunifolium) or the inner bark of black hawthorn (Cratageus Douglasii) can be used in its place.
 The native high bush cranberry, hardy to zone 2, can be found growing in damp, shaded areas throughout the colder regions of North America.